rewanthtammana/gitleaks-for-enterprise/README.md

 * Save base/matching rule set in `base.toml`
 * Save allow list rule set in `allowlist.toml`
 * `python run.py` - This generates `gitleaks.toml` file
+* If there are exceptions added to the list, your execution would be something like this, `python run.py allowlist/$USERNAME/$REPONAME/allowlist.toml`
 * Use the above generated `gitleaks.toml` as gitleaks repo scanning configuration file

 ```bash